 "By faith Rahab the prostitute did not perish with those who were disobedient, because she had given a friendly welcome to the spies."
 Hebrew 11:31

-I love that the genealogy of Jesus is in the Bible.
+I love that the genealogy of Jesus is listed for us in the Bible.
 It lets us know that He had a background that could of been yours or mine.
-He called Himself a friend of sinners, and He said He did not come to seek the righteous, but sinners.
-People like you and me.
-To call them to repentance, just as He calls us.
+He called Himself a friend of sinners, and He said He did not come to seek the righteous, but sinners—people like us.
+He calls them to repentance, just as He calls us.

 "For the Son of Man came to seek and to save....”
 Luke 19:10